 Fairly cluttered and somewhat messy bathrooms, confined booth seating, delicious food and welcoming customer service.
-Majority of restaurants do not have the luxury to afford high end restaurant decor (and/or dining products), spherification equipment (Syringes used to make custom droplets of make-shift caviar) and the ubiquitous approval of food porn hubs (ie: Food Network or Travel Channel).
-However it’s the extra 10% (beyond the 100% norm of effort) that makes or breaks many of these restaurants.
-For that reason alone, it’s sad to see the lack of patronage many of these restaurants have received in recent years.
-Causing them to struggle and in some cases, eventually abandon ship.
+A majority of restaurants do not have the luxury to afford high end restaurant decor (and/or dining products), spherification equipment (Syringes used to make custom droplets of make-shift caviar) and the ubiquitous approval of food porn hubs (ie: Food Network or Travel Channel).
+However, it’s the extra 10% (beyond the 100% norm of effort) that makes or breaks many of these restaurants.
+For that reason alone, it’s sad to see the lack of patronage many of these restaurants have received in recent years, causing them to struggle, and in some cases, eventually abandon ship.

 If they’re not up to par… perhaps constructive criticism (rather than lashing out on Yelp, or your own food blog; Caps Lock enabled with/without a swift sardonic tongue) might be more helpful.
 It’s definitely a lesson I’ve learned and a newfound responsibility I must uphold as a restaurant journalist.

-So… the next time, you aren’t so lucky in the heat of the moment with the opposite sex.
-Perhaps you should consider visiting Khun Dom.
-Enjoying good Thai food and laughing off the entire experience with (or without) good company.
+So… the next time you aren’t so lucky in the heat of the moment with the opposite sex, perhaps you should consider visiting Khun Dom to enjoy good Thai food and laugh off the entire experience with (or without) good company.

 Khun Dom Restaurant